Depth First Search in Awk

 # Create tree from adjacency matrix and vertex values.
 The tree consists of a sequence

 # of nodes.
-Each node consists of a vertex value and sequence of child indices.
+Each node consists a node value and of child vertex values

 # Store child indices for this node based on non-zero values of adjacency matrix